 “If what you have seems insufficient to you, then, though you possess the world, you will yet be miserable.”[iii]

 The Stoic attitude is to accept your fate and live up to whatever that is.
 It doesn’t matter what happens to you, what matters is that you handle it well.
-For example, when you get sick, or your vehicle breaks down, or you lose your employment, the Stoic response is, “that’s life” or “stuff happens.”
+For example, when you get sick, or your vehicle breaks down, or you lose your employment, the Stoic response is, “That’s life” or “stuff happens.”
 But the principle is not one of hopelessness, it is one of peace through acceptance of things beyond one’s control.

 Stoicism and Epicureanism represent a split in philosophy.
 They both attempted to achieve a sense of peace in an overwhelming world.
 They both sought freedom from anxiety.
 Amazingly, they actually both sought a sense of pleasure, but the pleasure that they sought was not sensual, but rather the pleasure of the soul, so to speak, to be free from anxiety and pain.
-But they are polar opposites in the sense that the Stoics represent an acceptance of the hardness of life as compared to the Epicurean focus on pursuing a more gentler intellectual peace.
+But they are polar opposites in the sense that the Stoics represent an acceptance of the hardness of life as compared to the Epicurean focus on pursuing a gentler intellectual peace.
 There were other points of disagreement as well.
-The Epicureans believed life was without divine intervention and ended at death while Stoics believed in a Logos centered world with divine interaction as we shall discuss in more detail below.
+The Epicureans believed life was without divine intervention and ended at death while the Stoics believed in a Logos-centered world with divine interaction as we shall discuss in more detail below.
 Both Stoicism and Epicureanism thrived in the culture in the centuries after Aristotle.